Introduction As How We Implement the British Values Into Education

 Do The Parents Influence What Goes On In The School In Any Way?

 Parents plan opportunities to voice their opinions through Parent Coffee Mornings and regular questionnaires.
 The outcomes of these forums act upon effectively, e.g. information evenings, homework policy, and the School Calendar.
 Students also involve in the planning of our creative curriculum, giving their thoughts on what they would like to learn.
-These ideas are then woven into the curriculum by class teachers.
-Students involve in making decisions about fundraising ideas and who the subsequent money they have raised is donated to, for example the ‘Child Net International’ for raising awareness of Internet Safety.
+Our teachers weave these ideas into the curriculum.
+For instance, the ‘Child Net International’ for raising awareness of Internet Safety.

 The Rule of Laws And Discipline